Macbeth98/zero-loss-0/README.md

 Chainlink VRF: Chainlink's Verifiable Random Function for generating secure random numbers on the blockchain.
 Frontend
 The frontend of this project is built using React.js.
 It provides a user-friendly interface for participants to join the lottery and view lottery results.

-# Contributing

-Contributions to this project are welcome!
-If you have ideas for improvements, features to add, or bug fixes, please open an issue or submit a pull request.

-# License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the terms of the license.